Things to Do in Mozambique in February

 Gorongosa National Park wildlife viewing

-Maputo cultural and culinary exploration
+Maputo city food and market exploration

 February Events & Festivals